-- Kid Curators - The Kid Curators program uses Visual and Language Arts standards to introduce students to persuasive writing, while learning how to curate an exhibition.
-Students work in groups using images from the Museum’s permanent collection to craft their own art show, using a main idea and supporting ideas to develop a theme for their exhibition.
-This grades 3-6 workshop is held in a classroom and lasts approximately fifty minutes for each class of twenty to thirty students.
+3rd-6th Grade: Kid Curators - The Kid Curators program uses Visual and Language Arts core standards to reinforce the "main idea," while learning how to curate an exhibition.
+Students work in groups using images from the Museum’s permanent collection to craft their own art show, using their own main idea and using images of art from the Museum's permanent collection as supporting ideas.
+This 3-6 grade program is held in a classroom and lasts approximately fifty minutes for each class of twenty to thirty students.

-- Exploring Self - This program is designed to help students find personal meaning in art, specifically through the theme of identity.
+Middle School/Junior High Program: Exploring Identity- This program is designed to help students find personal meaning in art, specifically through the theme of identity.
 Students will engage in group and classroom-wide discussions about identity-themed SMA art, play relevant team-building games, and reflect upon their experience.
 A pre-visit packet (given to teachers upon scheduling a date) provides activities to do before and after the Art Talks presentation.
 This presentation can be adapted to various time lengths.